 Sexual Misconduct Policy

 Shenandoah University values the unique and diverse perspectives of individuals and communities locally and globally and seeks to foster mutual understanding in an inviting community where individuals are welcome and respected.
-The university does not discriminate on the basis of sex, race, color, religion, national or ethnic origin, age, physical or mental disability or sexual orientation.
+The university does not discriminate on the basis of sex, race, color, religion, national or ethnic origin, age, physical or mental disability, veteran status or sexual orientation.

 Consent cannot be given by the following persons:

-- Individuals who are mentally incapacitated at the time of the sexual contact in a manner that prevents him or her from understanding the nature or consequences of the sexual act involved.
+- Individuals who are mentally incapacitated at the time of the sexual act in a manner that prevents him or her from understanding the nature or consequences of the sexual act involved

 - Individuals who are unconscious or physically incapacitated